DearestDreamWish/Global-Cyber-Warfare-Space/README.md

 "ghost - secured anonymity" by ghost agency limited
 In app store.

+To register it only needs an username and password.
+The same for login.

 My ghostid is
 +TRADING
 Add me for trade or anything else.